1970

 October 1968 in London, Olympic Sound Studios.

-- Seven Extracts From A Continious Performance By The People Band, Parts 1 - 6
+- Seven Extracts From A Continuous Performance By The People Band, Parts 1 - 6

 (The People Band).